luka-loehr/promptly/docs/telemetry.md

     - `response_text` (if applicable)
     - `auth_type`

-- `gemini_cli.flash_fallback`: This event occurs when Gemini CLI switches to flash as fallback.
+- `gemini_cli.flash_fallback`: This event occurs when Promptly switches to flash as fallback.
   - **Attributes**:
     - `auth_type`